RodrigoFigueroaM/Web-Trivia-Game-Socket.io/README.md

 $ node server.js
 ````

-4.- Access
-Go to browser and type localhost:3000
+5.- Go to browser and type localhost:3000